 In 2008, deeply moved by a documentary interviewing young injured servicemen rehabilitating at the Military Hospital Headley Court, Emma decided to use her shirt making as thanks for their service and great sacrifice and began visiting every two months for ten years, measuring the injured servicemen and women for free bespoke shirts.
 This developed into Style for Soldiers, a charity providing complimentary smart clothing, bespoke regimental walling sticks and reunion parties, the Christmas party at the HAC being the largest reunion for injured service personnel in the country, attended by the patients she met at Headley Court over the years, over 700 in total, and their partners or wives, all dressed in their Emma Willis shirts and suits given to the charity by M&S and shoes donated by Russell and Bromley.
-HRH the Prince of Wales was the guest of honour at the 2016 Christmas Reunion party and spoke of the importance of wearing smart, well fitting clothing provided by Style for Soldiers, helping with confidence for interview, new jobs and lives, after life changing injuries serving the country.
+His Majesty, King Charles III was the guest of honour at the 2016 Christmas Reunion party and spoke of the importance of wearing smart, well fitting clothing provided by Style for Soldiers, helping with confidence for interview, new jobs and lives, after life changing injuries serving the country.

 Conde Nast International Scholarship

 She met Condé Nast’s chairman Jonathan Newhouse in 2015 to discuss how they could promote sewing in the fashion colleges and fashion business as this is the vital skill needed to keep our clothes industry alive and Emma expressed the need to shine the light on seamstresses not just cutters in the fashion world.
 Together they set up the Conde Nast Emma Willis Sewing Scholarship, sponsored by Conde Nast, awarding a five year, £10,000 per annum earning and learning place at Emma’s factory, given to a deserving young local person not able to go to university or facing some sort of life challenge.